NiGhTTraX/react-connect-state/README.md

-This is the same as exporting a connected component although it happens higher up the call stack - the `CounterView` component is reusable and can be connected to any container and the component we're exporting binds it to particular container, effectively binding itself to that container.
+This is the same as exporting a connected component although it happens higher up the call stack - the `CounterView` component is reusable and can be connected to any container and the component we're exporting binds it to a particular container, effectively binding itself to that container.